| Home | Baptism | Penance | Confirmation | Communion | Orders | MATRIMONY | Unction | Burial |

 Regarding flowers, only two vases of flowers are allowed on the altar and in the Sanctuary of the Church.
 Simple flower arrangements may be placed on the organ and votive candle table, however, flowers or other decorations may not be placed on pews, walls or the doors of the church.

-Very comfortably, sixty.
-A bit more tightly, seventy, but we've had as many as ninety-five folk at weddings, and it's true: the more the merrier - for most people, anyway.
+Very comfortably, fifty.
+A bit more tightly, sixty, and it's true: the more the merrier - for most people, anyway.

 A rehearsal, although optional, should only be omitted when no music and/or no more than two attendants are desired.
 Rehearsals are generally scheduled for the late afteroon the day before the wedding.